 Epstein's spokesman, Howard Rubenstein, wouldn't comment on whether Epstein has imported platoons of young babes.

-¶ 7:07 AM1 comments
+¶ 7:07 AM 1 comments

 Congrats to Red Sox fans